Prithvi (2010 film)

-Prithvi is a 2010 Indian Kannada-language action thriller film directed by Jacob Varghese and produced by N.S.
-Rajkumar and Soorappa Babu.
+Prithvi is a 2010 Indian Kannada-language action thriller film directed by Jacob Verghese and co-produced by N. S. Rajkumar.
 The film stars Puneeth Rajkumar and Parvathy Thiruvothu in lead roles.
 Manikanth Kadri composed the music of the film.
-The movie was dubbed in Malayalam and Telugu with the same title.

 Plot

 Prithvi Kumar is an aspiring IAS trainee, who passes his CSE examination and receives posting as DC in Bellary district.
 He is married to his love interest Priya and leaves for Bellary and they receive a warm welcome there.
 Prithvi joins the office and learns about the illegal mining and water pollution arising in the district.
 At the office, Prithvi is visited by an old man named Shankarappa from Sandur-Taluk, who reveals that his son Kantharaju is missing for many days, Prithvi promises to look into the matter.